Model Parallelism With Subnetwork Data Parallelism: ResNet-18 SDP

-Table~\ref{tab:combined_results_linear} presents the results comparing block masking and neuron masking when using a linear multi-step scheduler.
-We observe consistently superior performance with the block masking strategy, especially at lower overlaps.
-For example, on CIFAR-100 with ResNet-18 and neuron-level masking at an overlap of $P/N = 0.50$, the accuracy achieved with linear scheduling is 59.81\%, whereas block masking yields a significant \textbf{5\%} improvement, reaching 64.30\%.
-Additionally, we find that the cosine scheduler delivers even higher performance at the same overlaps for both 1x and 2x model sizes.
+~\autoref{tab:rn_wrn_linear} presents the results comparing block masking and neuron masking when using a linear multi-step scheduler.
+We observe consistently superior performance with the \nsdp, especially at higher sparsity.
+For example, on CIFAR-100 with ResNet-18 and \nsdp\ at a coverage ratio of \ifthenelse{\boolean{useratio}}{\cor $=4/8$}{an overlap of $p = 4$}, the accuracy achieved with linear scheduling is 58.34\%, whereas \bsdp\ yields a significant degradation, reaching 40.30\%.
+Additionally, we find that the cosine scheduler delivers even higher performance at the same coverage for both 1x and 2x model sizes.
 These observations demonstrate that the effectiveness of the masking techniques is robust across different learning rate schedules and architectures, underscoring their scheduler-agnostic nature.